 10 Ways to Add Romance to Your Winter Getaway to the San Juan Islands

-Quiet beaches, tranquil forests and fireside dining make the San Juans an easy way to decaffeinate and reconnect with nature
+Quiet beaches, tranquil forests and fireside dining make the San Juans an easy way to decaffeinate and reconnect with nature.
+Check out these 10 ways to create a romantic getaway in the San Juan Islands.

 1. Go storm-watching along rocky shorelines